pitthexai/Cancer-Survival-Analysis-using-Ethical-by-Design-and-Explainable-AI-Models/README.md

 ### Citation:

-<p align="justify">This contribution is fully described in our manuscript, entitled "<i>Article Title]{Trustworthy AI in Predictive Medicine: Cancer Survival Analysis using Ethical-by-Design and
+<p align="justify">This contribution is fully described in our manuscript, entitled "<i>Trustworthy AI in Predictive Medicine: Cancer Survival Analysis using Ethical-by-Design and
 Explainable AI Models</i>", which is currently under review at <a href="https://www.nature.com/npjdigitalmed/" target="_blank">npj Digital Medicine</a>.
 Any publication or use of this work should cite this manuscript accordingly.</p>